palantir/gradle-baseline/README.md

 ## Usage
-It is recommended to add `apply plugin: 'com.palantir.baseline` to your root project's build.gradle.
+It is recommended to add `apply plugin: 'com.palantir.baseline'` to your root project's build.gradle.
 Individual plugins will be automatically applied to appropriate subprojects.

 ```Gradle
 buildscript {